ioam/topographica/doc/User_Manual/publishing.rst

 Before discussing Topographica-specific tips, we first provide background on image formats and image plotting in general.
 These considerations apply to any image displayed on screen or in a paper.
+Other suggestions for making good figures are available from `Rougier et al. (2014)`_.

 Image types: photos, bitmaps, and vector graphics
 -------------------------------------------------